- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-Regular black coffee has a pH of about 5, although this varies depending on the roast, the roasting process itself and even where the beans were grown.
-In the world of acidity, a small variation in pH can have a significant difference.
+Regular black coffee has a pH level of about 5, although this varies depending on the roast, the roasting process itself, and even where the beans were grown.
+In the world of acidity, a small variation in pH level can have a significant difference.
 Coffee acidity can in fact range from as high as 4.3 to as low as 6, which presents quite a large variation.

 If you would like to try some low acid coffee, here are a few brands to consider…

-The Subtle Earth range of organic coffees by Cafe Don Pablo offer low acidity without compromising on flavor.
-The range features dark, medium-dark and light roasts, as well as single-serve options.
-The Honduran Arabica beans are grown, harvested and processed using all-natural methods.
-The coffee has great depth of flavor, with notes of honey, caramel and cocoa.
+The Subtle Earth range of organic coffees by Cafe Don Pablo offers low acidity without compromising on flavor.
+The range features dark, medium-dark, and light roasts, as well as single-serve options.
+The Honduran Arabica beans are grown, harvested, and processed using all-natural methods.
+The coffee has a great depth of flavor, with notes of honey, caramel, and cocoa.
 The range starts at around $17 for a 2lb bag, with 5lb bags also available.

 Other low acid brands

 Here are a few other options to try…

 This range offers a low acid in coffee, making the drinking experience and an injection of energy!
 The coffees blend 100% Arabica beans with matcha green tea, rooibos red tea, and goji berry to offer up a unique beverage that promises low acidity and a rush of antioxidants.
 People have told me that this fusion coffee is very rich in taste.
 It isn’t like we’re fusing green tea with coffee, or herbal teas here — it’s still a decent cup of joe that any true cofee drinker will enjoy.

 Folgers Simply Smooth